 - Judith D. Hood Expand

 Judith Hood is a clinical social worker (LICSW), now retired.
 Prior to establishing her own private practice in the Boston area, she worked as a family therapist at The Family Center in Somerville, providing assistance and therapy to troubled families, particularly those with low income.
 Early in her career, she taught in the Sharon Public Schools, where she and a fellow teacher developed a curriculum for gifted students.
 In addition to her work with Carleton-Willard, Judith is a member of the Presidents’ Circle at McLean Hospital and has previously served on the boards of Boston’s Museum of Science, Channel Two (WGBH), and Brooks School in North Andover, Massachusetts.
 She graduated from Wellesley College and received her MSW from Smith College School for Social Work.
-After 40 years in Brookline, Judith now resides in Manchester-by-the-Sea and is married to retired business executive, Charles Hood.
+After 40 years in Brookline, Judith now resides in Manchester-by-the-Sea.

 - William W. Jackson Expand